zhutoutoutousan/A-study-note-as-a-beginner/business/_log-B/log_business-networking.md

 # 2021/9/28
 ## When being asked to answer questions, you have a tendency NOT to answer EXACTLY what people want?
 - This question is currently beneign, but will manifest when put under specific situations

+# 2021/10/6
+## 沟通债的分析和解决
+- Background
+  - Due to your multi-lateral on-going operations, the communication debt has emerged to the surface and will serve as accumulating **Powder Keg** if that pressure is not relieved in an elegant, precise and timely manner
+- 关键点破冰